-On the heels of Mayor Adams & the MTA’s subway safety plan shared in February, a new effort had been announced: adding barriers to station platforms—and the next steps to make it happen are already underway.
+On the heels of Mayor Adams & the MTA’s subway safety plan shared in February of last year, a new effort had been announced: adding subway platform doors to station platforms.

-In a previous interview with NY1, MTA Chair and CEO Janno Lieber shared that the transit authority will install platform doors at select stations to help prevent people from jumping or being pushed onto the subway tracks (a tragedy that happened earlier this year resulting in the heartbreaking death of New Yorker Michelle Go) .
+In a previous interview with NY1, MTA Chair and CEO Janno Lieber shared that the transit authority will install platform doors at select stations to help prevent people from jumping or being pushed onto the subway tracks (a tragedy that happened earlier last year resulting in the heartbreaking death of New Yorker Michelle Go).

 The pilot program will take place at Times Square (7 line), Third Avenue (L line), and Sutphin Boulevard (E line) in Queens.
 These were selected because the “engineering works” there, ie: the infrastructure of other stations doesn’t lend itself to building viable barriers on the platforms (“It just doesn’t work in a lot of places,” he explained).